 Florida Statute 733.212 states that “the Personal Representative shall promptly make a diligent search to determine the names and addresses of creditors of the decedent who are reasonably ascertainable, even if the claims are unmatured, contingent or unliquidated.”
 A diligent search must be undertaken, and such a search depends on the familiarity of the Personal Representative with the decedent’s affairs.
 It should include a careful review of the defendant’s financial records.

-Unless creditor’s claims are barred by the two year statute of non-claim, the Personal Representative is required to cause the notice to creditors to be published “promptly” after the issuance of letters.
+Unless the creditor’s claims are barred by the two-year statute of non-claim, the Personal Representative is required to cause the notice to creditors to be published “promptly” after the issuance of letters.
 Then, Proof of Publication of the notice to creditors must be filed with the court within 45 days of the first publication.

 The failure to serve a reasonably ascertainable creditor prevents the claim from being barred until the expiration of the two year claims period.
 A

-If a claim is not filed within before the expiration of the three month/thirty day period, it is barred.
-733.710 provides an alternate limitations period of two years after the person’s death notwithstanding any other provisions.
+If a claim is not filed before the expiration of the three-month/thirty-day period, it is barred.
+733.710 provides an alternate limitation period of two years after the person’s death notwithstanding any other provisions.